puppetlabs/puppet-docs/source/pe/3.7/install_split_master_answers.markdown

 canonical: "/pe/latest/install_split_console_answers.html"
 ---

-The following answers can be used as a baseline to perform an automated split installation of PE on the node assigned to the puppet master component.
+The following answers can be used as a baseline to perform an automated split installation of PE on the node assigned to the Puppet master component.

 A .txt file version can be found in the `answers` directory of the PE installer tarball.